MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/inventory-how-work-item-attributes.md

 6. Repeat steps 4 and 5 for all item attributes that you want to assign to the item category.

 > [!NOTE]
 >   Item attributes for parent item categories will be inherited to child item categories.
 This is indicated by the **Inherited From** field on the **Attributes** FastTab.
-For more information, see [How to: Categorize Items](inventory-how-categorize-items.md).
+For more information, see [Categorise Items](inventory-how-categorize-items.md).

 ## <a name="to-filter-by-item-attributes"></a>To filter by item attributes
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Items**, and then choose the related link.